-Then sharpen the image by rotating the focus ring.
+If needed, sharpen the picture by rotating the focus ring.

 Correcting keystone

 Keystoning refers to the situation where the projected image is noticeably wider at either the top or bottom.
 It occurs when the projector is not perpendicular to the screen.